 Automation has been on the rise for years, both in our personal lives and in the workplace.
 It has been liberating in a lot of ways, as it has taken over many menial tasks and streamlined processes, so we can focus on the more creative and strategic aspects of our work.
-Despite these advances in technology, the survey hints that finance people are still bogged down with a range of repetitive jobs.
-Over two-thirds of respondents (67%) said they had to manually match up to at least 500 invoices in the last year.
+Despite these advances in technology, the survey hints that finance people in the public sector are still bogged down with a range of repetitive jobs.
+44% of respondents said they had to manually match up to at least 500 invoices in the last year.